iskl/HciServer/README.md

+# HciServer

-# Extend the Sensory Ability of Desktop Computer using Mobile Device (Server Side)
+—— Extend the Sensory Ability of Desktop Computer using Mobile Device (Server Side)

 ## Description